MeelisM/vmicroservices/README.md

 ### Vagrant Setup

-Set the production environment variable in the `.env` file.
+Set the environment variable in the `.env` file.

 ```bash
 ENVIRONMENT=PRODUCTION